c71n93/eo-mlir-test/README.md

     Converts to ???

 ##### 2. Object definition = creating a new type
-- Case 1: Object copying:
+- Case 1: Object copying (current problem)
     ```
     [] > numbers
       1 > one